Kingxukai/linux/Documentation/trace/coresight/coresight-perf.rst

 When you run perf test, it will do a lot of self tests.
 Some of those tests will cover CoreSight (only if enabled and on ARM64).
-You generally would run perf test from the tools/perf directory in the kernel tree.
+You generally would run perf test from the woke tools/perf directory in the kernel tree.
 Some tests will check some internal perf support like:

    Check Arm CoreSight trace data recording and synthesized samples